Spo0kyDev/Spo0kyDev/README.md

 # Spo0kyDev

 **Aspiring Systems & Cybersecurity Engineer | Lifelong Learner**
-Exploring the unseen layers of code and systems — where logic meets curiosity, and every anomaly tells a story.
+Exploring the unseen layers of code and systems, where logic meets curiosity, and every anomaly tells a story.

 ---